rd--/stsc3/help/sc2/help/unit-generators/delays/DelayWrite.help.md

  TapN uses no interpolation, TapL uses linear interpolation, TapA uses all pass interpolation.

 The output of DelayWr is just its input.
 The output of DelayWr is usually not needed, but it must be in the call graph of the Synth.
-In order to acheive this you will usually use the _mrg_ operator which returns the first argument but ignores the second.
+In order to acheive this you will usually use the _<!_ operator which returns the first argument but ignores the second.
 This is just a bit of prestidigitation to give the DelayWr object an order in the call graph.
 Otherwise, if the Synth object is unable to trace up the graph and find theDelayWr object, it will never get called and the Taps will produce either garbage or silence.
-The use of _mrg_ is shown below.
-Also see the help for _mrg_.
+The use of _<!_ is shown below.
+Also see the help for _<!_.

 DelayWr arguments: